energywebfoundation/origin/docs/exchange-guides/view-market.md

 ![exchange-myorders-demands](../images/exchange/exchange-myorders-demands.png)

 ## Sell Offers
-The 'Sell Offers' tab lists all of the Mwh for your organization’s certificates that are actively for sale on the exchange.
-Users can put certificate  up for sale in the [Exchange Inbox interface](../certificate-guides/exchange-inbox.md) using the ['Sell' tab](../certificate-guides/exchange-inbox.md#sell).
+The 'Sell Offers' tab lists all of the Mwh that are actively for sale on the exchange.
+Users can put certificates up for sale in the [Exchange Inbox interface](../certificate-guides/exchange-inbox.md) using the ['Sell' tab](../certificate-guides/exchange-inbox.md#sell).

 ![Exchange-viewmarket-selloffers](../images/exchange/exchange-viewmarket-selloffers.png)